Foundation / Corporation

 Connecticut Community Foundation (CCF) - Earl and Shirley Herbst Eye Research Fund

-Grants to Connecticut nonprofit organizations and municipalities in Greater Waterbury and the Litchfield Hills area for programs and projects that promote eye health.
+Grants averaging between $5,000 and $10,000 to Connecticut nonprofit organizations and municipalities in Greater Waterbury and the Litchfield Hills area for programs and projects that promote eye health.
 Eligible programs are those that support research, improve awareness of eye disease and treatment, and support ophthalmic educational opportunities for area medical providers.

 - Community health education on eye disease.